The New Revelation of the Peace Messiah on

 9. Putin’s Ambition for a New Russian Empire

-Another main cause of this war in Ukraine is Putin’s personal ambition to rebuild the Russian Empire as Peter the Great and Catherine the Great did two hundred years ago.
-But the time has changed.
-It’s time for the New Millennium of Peace & Wisdom, not the time for military invasion or dominance over other countries.
+Another main cause of this war in Ukraine is Putin’s personal ambition of restoring Russia as a great empire, echoing the eras of Peter the Great (reigned from 1682 to 1725) and Catherine the Great (reigned from 1762 to 1796).
+However, times have changed.
+This is the time for the New Millennium of Peace and Wisdom, not the time for military invasion or dominance over other countries.

-Unfortunately, Putin’s ambitious but obsolete dream of a new Russian Empire has turned into a nightmare for Russia.
-It’s time for Mr. Putin to recognize the reality and have the courage to end this war, otherwise he will be remembered in Russian history as the One who destroyed Russia’s economy and isolated Russia from the world, unlike Peter the Great who embraced the West for a modernized Russia.
+Putin’s ambitious but outdated dream of a new Russian Empire has turned into a nightmare for Russia.
+It is time for Mr. Putin to recognize reality and find the courage to end this war.
+Otherwise, he will be remembered in Russian history as the leader who destroyed Russia’s economy and isolated the country from the world — unlike Peter the Great, who embraced the West to modernize Russia.

 10. Bad Karma for Both Nations

-Since the independence of Ukraine from the dissolved Soviet Union, Ukraine, like many former Communist countries in Eastern Europe, had experienced economic difficulties due to the transition time and government corruption.
-Many Ukrainians looked for closer ties with the European Union, which led to the Orange Revolution in 2004 and the Euromaidan Revolution in 2014.
+Since gaining independence in 1991, Ukraine — like many other former communist countries in Eastern Europe — struggled with economic hardship caused by the transition period and widespread government corruption.
+Many Ukrainians were frustrated with pro-Russian government and sought closer ties with the European Union, which led to the Orange Revolution in 2004 and the Euromaidan Revolution in 2014.

-On one hand, Russia supported the pro-Russia government to crush down the democratic protest with excessive force and even poisoned the opposition leader Viktor Yushchenko in 2004.
-That’s the bad karma for Russia, which turned more Ukrainians from pro-Russian to pro-European and eventually Viktor Yushchenko was elected as the President of Ukraine.
+On one hand, Russia supported pro-Russian governments that suppressed democratic protests with excessive force and even poisoned opposition leader Viktor Yushchenko in 2004.
+This was bad karma for Russia

-When one nation commits crimes against the civilians in another nation, especially women and children, it creates bad karma for its own nation, which will cause misfortune and disasters for its own nation in the future.
-That’s the Principle of Karma for the nation.
+When one nation commits crimes against civilians of another — especially women and children — it generates bad karma for its own nation, which will cause misfortune and disasters upon itself.
+This is the Principle of Karma for All Nations — the "iron scepter that rules all nations" prophesied in the Book of Revelation (12:5 & 19:15).

 IV.
 The Peaceful Solution to End the War in Ukraine